IdentityServer/Documentation/docs/overview/mvcGettingStarted.md

 ```

 ## Adding Startup
 IdentityServer gets wired up in the startup class.
-Here we provide information about the clients, users, scopes, the signing certificate and some other configuration options.
-In production you should load the signing certificate from the Windows certificate store or some other secured source, here we simply added it to the project as a file.
+Here we provide information about the clients, users, scopes,
+the signing certificate and some other configuration options.
+In production you should load the signing certificate from the Windows certificate store or some other secured source,
+here we simply added it to the project as a file (you can download a test certificate from [here](https://github.com/thinktecture/Thinktecture.IdentityServer.v3.Samples/tree/master/source/Certificates).
+Add it to the project and set its build action to `Copy to output`.

 For info on how to load the certificate from Azure Websites see http://azure.microsoft.com/blog/2014/10/27/using-certificates-in-azure-websites-applications/.

 ```csharp
 public class Startup